StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 ## Motivation

----- Delete Now ----

-In the token issuing process, the issuer can receive money from buyers(or investors) and transfer issuing tokens to buyers.
-If the offering process is completed, there is no issue.
-But buyers can change their plan or the offering does not meet success condition (or be canceled) because of misfitting the compliance rules or other rules.
-There is no guarantee to pay back (refund) to the buyer in the on-chain network.

--- Updated ---

 The escrow service can guarantee to close deal between the seller and buyers.
-By `ERC5503` standard, smart contract developers can define wide range of rules to make deal successfull.
+By `ERC5503` standard, smart contract developers can define a wide range of rules to make the deals more successful.

 ## Specification